 - Activity Leader – responsible for one or more activities.
 Examples are: recreation, record keeping, public presentations, and community service.

 - Resource Leader – someone knowledgeable about a specific project area that clubs can turn to for assistance or advice.

 Adults interested in becoming volunteer leaders may contact the 4-H office to attend the required 4-H Orientation Night and complete the application and screening process.
 Volunteer adult leaders can start a brand new club anytime starting in October through April.

 How can I help without volunteering?

 Donations keep the 4-H program running at the club, county, state and national levels.
-Donations can be made through the WA State 4-H Foundation if you are interested in making an online donation.
-Or contact us for more donation options.
+Local donations can be made online or you can contact us for more donation options.

 How do I get started with 4-H?